 Federated access management means that users sign into a web site in one domain -- say the on the Intranet of their own corporation -- and are able to follow a URL link to a web site on another domain -- say a SaaS-hosted application.
 A trust relationship is defined between the two servers, such that the first server (in the user's domain of origin) vouches for the identity, authentication status and authorizations of the user to the second server.
 The most common mechanism for vouching for user data is to issue an assertion, using a standard protocol such as security assertions markup language (SAML).

-Federated access management is also only applicable (in practice) to web applications.
+Federated access management is usually only applicable to web applications.
 Its main advantage is that authentication and authorization information about users can be exchanged between systems under the control of different organizations, eliminating both redundant login prompts and user administration.

 Hitachi ID Login Manager, a module included with Hitachi ID Password Manager, is an enterprise single sign-on solution.
 It automatically signs users into applications where the ID and/or password is the same as what the user typed to sign into Windows.

 Login Manager leverages password synchronization instead of stored passwords.
 This means that it does not require a wallet and that users can continue to sign into their applications from devices other than their corporate PC -- such as a smart phone or tablet -- for which a single sign-on client may not be available.